-My name is I am the owner and occupier of the property located at which shares a significant adjoining boundary {some +900 lineal metres } with the property subject to the proposed Development Plan by ID Ross Watt Road Pty.
+My name is a superior of the property located at a superior which shares a significant adjoining boundary {some +900 lineal metres } with the property subject to the proposed Development Plan by ID Ross Watt Road Pty.
 Ltd.

 As such any development on this land directly impacts my adjoining property, and I should be considering a Stakeholder.